-Not only can growing your own herbs be an interesting and rewarding hobby, but research has revealed that the activity can also be beneficial to health.
-The presence of plants in the home can improve air quality, soothe eye irritation, alleviate stress, and reduce headaches, not to mention the many benefits that can be obtained from the herbs themselves.
-Find some of the easiest, and most advantageous herbs to grow indoors.
+Not only can growing your own herbs be an interesting and rewarding hobby, but research has revealed that the activity can also be beneficial for your health.
+The presence of plants at home can improve air quality, soothe eye irritation, alleviate stress, and reduce headaches, not to mention the many benefits that can be obtained from the herbs themselves.
+Read on to discover some of the easiest and most advantageous herbs to grow indoors.

 1. Peppermint (Mentha x piperita)